PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 the focused quantization-cleanup, terminal, architecture, and pass-efficiency gate is `359 passed in 17.79s`.

+The Conv MUL/ADD affine fold and Conv/binary activation fusion immediately following each terminal quantization-cleanup pair now retain all four raw result dictionaries under phase-specific targets.
+Pass order, arguments, mutation behavior, and distinct dynamic-Reshape/ArgMax successors are unchanged; the third later Conv-affine occurrence remains outside this unit.

+This checkpoint extends the expanded related gate to `1508 passed in 30.41s`;
+the focused Conv-affine/activation, terminal convergence/orchestration, and
+architecture gate is `322 passed in 19.48s`.

 Focused Ruff, Python bytecode compilation, and `git diff --check` also pass.
 These results are contract and orchestration tests; they do not claim a new full model-corpus run for this observation and accounting unit.